What kind of paper is this?

 The supplement provides a toy experiment ideal for verifying a new implementation before running on expensive image datasets:

-- Success Criterion: Samples should not appear in low-density regions between grid points.
+• Success Criterion: Samples should avoid low-density regions between grid points.
 A standard VAE will generate samples in these “prior holes,” while a working NCP implementation should cleanly remove these artifacts.

 Implementation Warnings